UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 ### A system to orchestrate geological data

 The core of the Macrostrat system consists of the databases and infrastructure that hosts the above data capabilities.
-In order to maintain and extend thes APIs and data-provision capabilities, we will invest in the design and structure of underlying Macrostrat systems.
+In order to maintain and extend these APIs and data-provision systems, we will invest in the design and structure of underlying Macrostrat systems.

 - [Macrostrat CLI](https://github.com/UW-Macrostrat/cli)